openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 1. (moved to 5.2.2.1);
 1. (moved to 5.2.2.1);
 1. shall only issue sender-constrained access tokens;
-1. shall support [RFC8705] as mechanism for constraining the legitimate senders of access tokens;
+1. shall support [RFC 8705] as mechanism for constraining the legitimate senders of access tokens;
 1. (withdrawn);
 1. (moved to 5.2.2.1);
 1. (moved to 5.2.2.1);
 1. shall only use the parameters included in the signed request object passed via the `request` or `request_uri` parameter;
-1. may support the pushed authorization request endpoint as described in [RFC9126];
+1. may support the pushed authorization request endpoint as described in [RFC 9126];
 1. (withdrawn);
 1. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim;
 1. shall authenticate the confidential client using one of the following methods (this overrides [FAPI Security Profile 1.0 - Part 1: Baseline][Part1] clause 5.2.2.0-4):